 have acquired a sense of invincibility, and assumed he could handle

-sensations can often lay dormant for many years, until he joins
+they can lay dormant for many years, until he joins with a Borderline

-with a Borderline who reawakens the excruciating anguish he learned
+who reawakens the excruciating pain he learned to put aside, dissociate

-core shame that's invoked in him during these times, is monumental.
+core shame that's invoked within him when these feelings resurface,

 chameleon's coloring will change according to its surrounding